-NVIDIA has announced plans to acquire networking software provider Cumulus Networks, as the company prepares to boost its capabilities and heavily push software-defined data centres.
+NVIDIA has announced plans to acquire networking software provider Cumulus Networks, as the company prepares to boost its capabilities and heavily push software-defined data centers.

 NVIDIA is looking to optimise the networking system, from the chip right through to software and analytics.